While Livescribe didn’t design the Livescribe Sky for journalists, there are times when it feels that way.

 You still use pens?

 Pens and paper are unfashionable in an age of smartphones, tablets and laptops.
-In many situation they are still the best way to take quick notes.
+Most of the time they are still the best way to take quick notes.
 Journalists often have to stand around for impromptu press briefings, speak to people on the hop in the back of cabs, in bars or cafes.
 Whipping a laptop out isn’t always practical.

 Where Livescribe scores